iainbx/tournament-results/README.md

 ```
 To simulate a tournament with a random number of players and random match results, you can
 call the simTournament() function without any arguments.
-So to simulate 3 random tournaments, you could do something like this in the python interpreter
+So, to simulate 3 random tournaments, you could do something like this in the python interpreter
 ```Python
 import tournament_test
 for x in range(3):